Key Information

 The New Futures Project

-The project supports girls and boys at risk of sexual exploitation
+The project supports women and young people in Leicester, Leicestershire and Rutland at risk of sexual exploitation.

 -